Artificial Intelligence & Autopilot

-Build silicon chips that power our full self-driving software from the ground up, taking every small architectural and micro-architectural improvement into account while pushing hard to squeeze maximum silicon performance-per-watt.
+Build AI inference chips to run our Full Self-Driving software, considering every small architectural and micro-architectural improvement while squeezing maximum silicon performance-per-watt.
 Perform floor-planning, timing and power analyses on the design.
-Write robust, randomized tests and scoreboards to verify functionality and performance.
-Implement compilers and drivers to program and communicate with the chip, with a strong focus on performance optimization and power savings.
-Finally, validate the silicon chip and bring it to mass production.
+Write robust tests and scoreboards to verify functionality and performance.
+Implement drivers to program and communicate with the chip, focusing on performance optimization and redundancy.
+Finally, validate the silicon chip and bring it to mass production in our vehicles.

 Apply cutting-edge research to train deep neural networks on problems ranging from perception to control.
 Our per-camera networks analyze raw images to perform semantic segmentation, object detection and monocular depth estimation.
 Our birds-eye-view networks take video from all cameras to output the road layout, static infrastructure and 3D objects directly in the top-down view.
 Our networks learn from the most complicated and diverse scenarios in the world, iteratively sourced from our fleet of nearly 1M vehicles in real time.
 A full build of Autopilot neural networks involves 48 networks that take 70,000 GPU hours to train 🔥.
 Together, they output 1,000 distinct tensors (predictions) at each timestep.